 Born Benjamin Kubelsky, on Valentine’s Day, 1984, in Chicago, Illinois, he grew up in Waukegan.
 His father, Meyer, run out of the tavern trade, owned a haberdashery.
 His mother, Emma Sachs, encouraged him to play the violin, with hopes of a career in classical music.

 The Barrison was a small, neighbourhood vaudeville theatre, one block from where Benny lived, in Waukegan, Illinois.
-“It had maybe 100 seats,” says Leff.
+“It had maybe 100 seats,” says Leibowitz.
 Waukegan likely had one or two such theatres.
-“Variety,” says Leff, “listed no such theatres in the town.”
+“Variety,” says Leibowitz, “listed no such theatres in the town.”

 There wasn’t much nightlife in Waukegan, a small, Midwestern town.
 The city is thirty-three miles north of Chicago, near the Wisconsin border.
 About 16,000 lived in Waukegan, in 1911, when Benny began at the Barrison.

-Benny left school at age sixteen."The principal called him into his office," says Leff.
+Benny left school at age sixteen."The principal called him into his office," says Leibowitz.
 "He suggested that Jack pursue other things.
 If he decides to return to studies, he will be welcomed back."

 His friend, Julius Sinykin, helped Benny get a job at the Barrison.
 Sinykin had an interest in show business.
 He wrote a few short plays performed at the Barrison.
 The owners liked Sinykin and took his advice about hiring Benny.